cloudify-cosmo/docs.getcloudify.org/content/about/manager_architecture/components.md

 * A proprietary metrics consumer is used to pull metrics from RabbitMQ and submit them to InfluxDB.
 * InfluxDB is used by Cloudify to store metrics that are primarily submitted by the application's hosts.

+# Open-Source Compliance
+In addition to the above 3rd party components, Cloudify leverages open-source libraries and components as part of the product code.
+The list of third party software and third party open source software components used by Cloudify is available [here](https://docs.cloudify.co/compliance/Open-Source-Compliance.pdf).